EXPRESSIVE ARTS FOCUSING

 Words are social forms.
 Arts are social forms.
 Arts themselves are not moving forward alike words are not moving forward when you use words or arts only.
 So taking arts only is not moving forward and interpretating arts only is not moving forward unless you approach arts experiential

 This means to ask if there is a step coming when you are refering to your art.
 What I mean here is a step opening up to something.
 Even when you interprete a piece of art in best ways, the whole stays within a certain social form and social forms do not change.
-What changes the form and brings a shift, this little step forwarding, is to pause and wait for art to come.
-Art does not come from talent or art skills only.
-What comes as art comes through the body, and what comes through the body is social or cultural and with a More of that is not part of the social and the cultural.
-This kind of art has forwarding life energy in it.
-This kind of art is what I call experiential art
+What changes the form and brings a shift, this little step forwarding, is to pause and wait for art to come

-How Eugene Gendlin would have said it are words coming from an inner voice speaking Gendlinish.
-They are no original words of Eugene Gendlin.
-They come from an 'Inner Gene' having crystalized through studying Gendlin's work after meeting him in person
+The words Eugene Gendlin would have used come from an inner voice speaking Gendlinish.
+They are not original words of Eugene Gendlin's.
+They come from an 'Inner Gene' that crystalized through studying Gendlin's work after meeting him in person

 A Gendlin lecture at Humboldt House Achberg GER, venue of Gendlin's European teachings 1992-97.
 Video presentation of the German-Swiss Focusing Network (2023) at the hall where Gendlin gave this lecture

-ExAF uses different therapeutic understandings to make individuals and groups get the most of their therapeutic endavours
+EXAF, the approach of Expressive Arts Focusing, uses various therapeutic understandings to help individuals and groups get the most out of their engagement with Felt Sense-based studio art

 Read More

-When using approaches of different therapeutic understandings, we work in an integrative manner while following the ethics of the person-centered and experiential approach
+When using approaches of various therapeutic understandings, we work in an integrative manner while following the ethics of the person-centered and experiential approach

 Our understanding of 'integrative' is defined by crossing, a concept introduced by Eugene Gendlin.
-Crossing brings out the very unique kind of More of all therapeutic methods that are put into action during the session
+Crossing brings out the very unique way in which the More of all therapeutic methods can elevate the session.
+We cross different therapeutic understandings in ways that keep Felt Sense studio art at the center

-The moment of crossing cannot be willfully induced by the therapist but comes from the client's living body as it actualizes its felt knowing (term by Dr. Rappaport).
-The choice of methods to be crossed is determined by this way of knowing, moment-to-moment and in each session anew
+The moment of crossing cannot be willfully induced by the therapist but comes from the client's living body as it actualizes its felt knowing (a term coined by Dr. Rappaport).
+This kind of knowing is the touchstone that helps determine which type of crossing might be best

 The body sense (very often of both client and therapist) provides information about what is needed next.
 It tells about the quality of the therapeutic co-creative interaction, and it shows coherent ways for the therapeutic situation to be moved forward as a whole